On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Introduction

 Many methods have been proposed (and some realized) to actuate a rolling ball, such as illustrated in Figure~\ref{fig_ball_actuation}.
 References \cite{borisov2012control,bolotin2012problem,gajbhiye2016geometric} actuate the rolling ball by internal rotors such as shown in Figure~\ref{fig_ball_rotors}, while \cite{burkhardt2014energy,davoodi2014moball,asama2015design,davoodi2015moball,bowkett2016combined,burkhardt2016reduced} actuate the rolling ball via $6$ internal magnets, each of which slides inside its own linear, solenoidal tube, i.e. a straight tube embedded within a solenoid that generates a magnetic field along the tube's longitudinal axis as illustrated in Figure~\ref{fig_ball_magnets}.
 References \cite{das2001design,mojabi2002introducing} study the locomotion and trajectory-tracking of a ball with masses moving along straight rails inside the ball, as well as practical realizations of such a device.
 In particular, \cite{mojabi2002introducing} actuates the rolling ball by internal masses which reciprocate along spokes.
-Reference \cite{shen2008controllability} actuates the rolling ball by a combination of internal rotors and sliders, \cite{kilin2015spherical} actuates the rolling ball by an internal gyroscopic pendulum as shown in Figure~\ref{fig_ball_gyro_pend}, \cite{bolotin2013motion} actuates the rolling ball by an internal spherical pendulum as shown in Figure~\ref{fig_ball_sph_pend}, and \cite{GaBa:RNC3457} actuates the rolling ball by an internal pendulum and yoke.
+Reference \cite{shen2008controllability} actuates the rolling ball by a combination of internal rotors and sliders, \cite{kilin2015spherical} actuates the rolling ball by an internal gyroscopic pendulum as shown in Figure~\ref{fig_ball_gyro_pend}, \cite{bolotin2013motion,pivovarova2012stability,ivanova2013dynamics,ivanova2018controlled} actuate the rolling ball by an internal spherical pendulum as shown in Figure~\ref{fig_ball_sph_pend}, and \cite{GaBa:RNC3457} actuates the rolling ball by an internal pendulum and yoke.
 References \cite{karavaev2016nonholonomic,kilin2017experimental} study the theory of and experiment with a rolling ball actuated by an internal omniwheel platform, which is a more sophisticated version of Sphero's driving mechanism depicted in Figure~\ref{fig_ball_sphero_internal}.
 This paper considers a rolling ball actuated by internal point masses that move along arbitrarily-shaped rails fixed within the ball, such as depicted in Figure~\ref{fig_intro_bsim2_control_masses_rails}.
-Actuating the rolling ball by moving internal point masses along general rails has not been considered yet in the literature; references \cite{burkhardt2016reduced,das2001design,mojabi2002introducing,shen2008controllability} actuate the rolling ball by moving internal masses with inertias along linear trajectories (e.g. spokes or hollow tubes) in the ball's frame.
+Actuating the rolling ball by moving internal point masses along general rails has not been considered yet in the literature.
+References \cite{burkhardt2016reduced,das2001design,mojabi2002introducing,shen2008controllability} actuate the rolling ball by moving internal masses with inertias along linear trajectories (e.g. spokes or hollow tubes) in the ball's frame. \revisionT{EQ4}{Reference \cite{tomik2012design} designs a transfer function between the inputs and outputs of such a device and shows an example of a robot navigating a path within a building while being controlled by human input specifying the desired values of momenta in time. } The very recent work \cite{ilin2017dynamics} derives and simulates the dynamics of a simplified model of a beaver ball, in which a point mass moves with constant angular velocity along a circular trajectory fixed inside the ball.
 Prior to this paper, controlling the motion of a nonholonomic mechanical system by moving internal point masses has been studied in \cite{osborne2005steering}, which investigates the controlled motion of the Chaplygin sleigh actuated by a single internal point mass.